alanjeffares/alanjeffares.github.io/content/_index.md

     <img src="/images/profile_pic.jpeg" alt="profile" />
   </div>

 I'm a 3rd year Machine Learning PhD student at the University of Cambridge in the [Department of Applied Mathematics](http://www.damtp.cam.ac.uk/).
-I am interested in building a better understanding of empirical phenomena in deep learning (e.g. double descent, optimization heuristics) and developing methodological advances from these insights (e.g. deep ensembles, mixture-of-expersts).
+I am interested in building a better understanding of empirical phenomena in deep learning (e.g. double descent, optimization heuristics) and developing methodological advances from these insights (e.g. deep ensembles, mixture-of-experts).
 I hold an MSc in Machine Learning from [University College London](https://www.ucl.ac.uk/) and a BSc in Statistics from [University College Dublin](https://www.ucd.ie/).
 I have previously worked as a Data Scientist at [Accenture's global center for R&D innovation](https://www.accenture.com/il-en/services/about/innovation-hub-the-dock) and in the [Insight Research Center for Data Analytics](https://www.insight-centre.org/).
 Email at: *aj659 [at] cam [dot] ac [dot] uk*.

 {{% center %}}